 It is estimated that over 10 percent of drivers in Missouri and Kansas are uninsured.
 If you are injured in an accident caused by an uninsured motorist, you will most likely have to rely on your uninsured motorist coverage to pay your expenses.

 In some cases, it may be worth pursuing a case against him to recover your damages.
 A court can order the at-fault driver to make regular payments to you or may issue a lien against his assets until you are compensated.
 An experienced car accident attorney can help you determine if it is worth suing the other driver.
 Most often, however, people who don’t have car insurance also don’t have a lot of money or property to their name and it is not worth pursuing a case.

 In both states, the uninsured motorist should be reported to the authorities—the Driver License Bureau in Missouri and Driver Control in Kansas—so that he can be charged and penalized under state law.

 Where Will Your Compensation Come From?

 It is worth it, however, to pursue the maximum amount from your own uninsured motorist policy.
 To begin with, every driver should carry more than the state minimum requirement of $25,000 per person.
 Medical care for most serious car accident injuries will cost much more than $25,000.
 In addition, Missouri allows residents to “stack” their insurance policies to recover more money.
 For example, if you own three cars and carry the minimum $25,000 uninsured motorist coverage on each, you can be awarded $75,000 towards your recovery.
 This is not the case in Kansas, however, where stacking policies is not allowed.
 Don’t attempt to take your insurance company on alone.
 They may be your insurer, but they will still do all they can to avoid a large payout.
-You will need the help of a car accident attorney for the best possible outcome.
+You will need the help of an experienced car accident attorney for the best possible outcome.

 Call Kansas City Accident Injury Attorneys Now If You’ve Been in an Accident